wareya/nazeka/readme.md

 Nazeka is a rikai replacement.

+Nazeka was the first nontrivial thing I wrote in Javascript.
+The code is terrible and a lot of it is bundled into a small number of files.
+I need help splitting it up into multiple files, or being told how to split it up into multiple first without requiring any build tools.

 ***Nazeka is not ready for general use yet; it does not yet have all the necessary behaviors that rikai variants have.***

-My code here is terrible, but at least we can all agree that Javascript is a terrible language.

 # Options